SenseNet/sncom-resources/_drafts/2017-06-27-how-we-work.md

 After creating the story mapping we usually start to write a backlog – together with the client.
 We use the story mapping table, where the top functions are copied and start to write the details.

 It&#39;s the same google spreadsheet, so you have to mark only one URL.
-(Side note: our JIRA system is under upgrading, in the future we will handle the backlog there – so really waiting for that upgrading. )
+(Side note: our JIRA system is under upgrading, in the future we will handle the backlog there – so really waiting for that upgrading :) )

 In the spreadsheet there are just a few columns in one row:
 - Function ID number (from the contract)